 3. Tap into corporate giving opportunities.

-While individual donors may give less due to economic downturns, businesses are more excited about corporate charitable giving than ever.
+While individual donors navigating economic uncertainty themselves may give less due to their own financial challenges, businesses are more excited about corporate charitable giving than ever.
 Companies know that their customers and employees want to see them work toward change, so they support relevant nonprofits in a variety of public ways.

 For nonprofits like yours, corporate giving programs represent a major opportunity to secure necessary funding without putting extra strain on donors who are affected by economic challenges.
 Specifically, explore impactful corporate giving sources like: